-Drop shadows are effects that create a 3D-like appearance.
-The are most often associated with images.
-The photograph on the right is created with a drop shadow.
+Box shadows are effects that create a 3D-like appearance.
+When created with graphics programs, such as Photoshop, they are usually called "drop shadows."
+They are most often associated with images, but can be applied to just about anything.
+The photograph on the right is created with a drop shadow using Photoshop.
 It looks like it is floating a bit above the page.

-There are many reasons why you may want to have drop shadows on an element of your Web page.
-For instance, there are drop shadows on the elements of this page.
-But, except for the photo above, all of them are created using Cascading Style Sheets.
-Applying a drop shadow to certain page elements, such as divisions (those made with the div tag) is very difficult unless they are made with CSS.
+There are many reasons why you may want to have box shadows on an element of your Web page.
+For instance, there are box shadows on the elements of this page.
+But, except for the shadow on the photo at the right, all of them are created using Cascading Style Sheets.
+Applying a box shadow to certain page elements, such as divisions (segments of code made with the div tag) is very difficult unless they are made with CSS.
 Without CSS, a special "shadow image" has to be created, and then it must be cleverly placed in the proper position so that it repeats in exactly the correct way up and down the edges of the div.

 But the Cascading Style Sheet drop shadow rule can be applied to nearly any page element and special images are not required.
 Customizing the shadow is relatively simple.
 You can control the spread and color by changing the attribute values.

-It is important to point out that the term "drop shadow" is interpreted differently by the various browsers.
-For instance, a drop shadow in Firefox, Chrome, and Safari is an offset blurry effect.
-But the term "drop shadow" causes Internet Explorer to display hard edged shadow.
+It is important to point out that the term "box shadow" is interpreted differently by the various browsers.
+For instance, a box shadow in Firefox, Chrome, and Safari is an offset blurry effect.
+But the term "box shadow" causes Internet Explorer to display hard edged shadow.
 This is illustrated on the right.
-The blurred offest effect is called "shadow" for Internet Explorer.

 Various browsers tend to display drop shadows differently from each other.
 View this page with other browsers see how the effect looks.
 In this tutorial you will learn how to make adjustments for the different browsers.